I Think My Gums Are Receding Boca Raton, FL

-At iSmile Dental – Dr. James Helmy, we are focused on the health of our patients’ gums just as much as we are focused on their teeth.
-This is because we understand the critical nature of the gums and the role they play in keeping teeth healthy, strong, and intact.
-Through regular dental care, we can work to prevent gum disease, and very often, this is the solution.
-However, if you do notice that your gums have begun to recede, you should call (561) 417-3335 and schedule an appointment with our Boca Raton, FL dental office.
+At iSmile Dental - Dr. James Helmy, we focus on the health of our patients' gums just as much as we do on their teeth.
+We understand the critical nature of the gums and the role they play in keeping teeth healthy, strong, and intact.
+Through regular dental care, we can work to prevent gum disease.
+In certain situations, regular dental care is all a patient needs.
+However, if you do notice that your gums begin to recede, call (561) 225-2054 and schedule an appointment with our Boca Raton, FL dental office.
 Since gum recession can lead to further health challenges, it is important to address the issue right away.

 Why are gums receding from my teeth?

 Your gums can also recede due to gum disease.
 This is actually the most common reason for the condition.
-At iSmile Dental – Dr. James Helmy, we have found that gum disease can impact patients of all ages, and when it does, it is critical that you come in for a dental cleaning and treatment.
+At iSmile Dental - Dr. James Helmy, we find that gum disease can impact patients of all ages, and when it does, it is critical that you come in for a dental cleaning and treatment.
 Otherwise, you can begin to see the gums recede or pull away from the teeth.
-The cause is plaque that has become trapped in between teeth and the gums.
-Since you cannot clean this area, it remains in place, turns into tartar, and irritates your gums to the point that they swell, bleed, become irritated, and eventually recede.
+The cause is plaque that becomes trapped between the teeth and gums.
+Since you cannot clean this area, it remains in place, turns into tartar, and irritates your gums.
+The irritation will get to the point that the gums swell, bleed, become irritated, and eventually recede.

 Genetics can also give you receding gums, so if your parents had this problem, you may as well.

 If your teeth are crooked and your bite is out of alignment, additional strain could be placed on some of your teeth.
 As a result of abnormal wear patterns, your gums could begin to suffer and eventually recede.

 Why are my gums receding only on one side?